klondikemarlen/vue-template/README.md

 ## Project setup

-`bin/dev up` if you have ruby installed. or
+`bin/dev up --build` if you have ruby installed. or
-`docker-compose -f docker-compose.development.yml` if you don't.
+`docker-compose -f docker-compose.development.yml --build` if you don't.

 ### Compiles and hot-reloads for development